kibs-tech/kibs-tech.github.io/blog/js/index.md

   <div class="c-article__summary">
     To send emails from your Firebase functions you need to use Nodemailer and a gmail account.
 You cannot use the SMTP server for your domain.
 When nodemailer is configured to use a gmail address you may still get the following error but its just a warning and can be ignored
  Billing account not configured.
-External network is not accessible and quotas are severely limited. &gt;Configure billing account to remove these restrictions.
+External network is not accessible and quotas are severely limited. &gt;Configure billing account to remove these restrictions
   </div>

   <a href="/blog/js/firebase-nodemailer-free-account/" class="c-article__btn p-list-article__btn">Read more</a>

 </article>

+***

   <article class="c-article p-list-article">